grcheulishvili/grcheulishvili.github.io/content/research/building-a-polymorphic-engine.md

 ## The "Make" Trick (And Why It Failed)

-In early tests with my agent, I tried the lazy way to evade static analysis: changing the file hash at build time.
-I used a simple Makefile trick to inject a random `BUILD_ID` string into the binary metadata.
+My initial approach to evading static analysis was lazy.
+I used a simple Makefile trick to inject a random `BUILD_ID` string into the binary metadata at compile time.

 ```makefile
 # The "Script Kiddie" approach